lukavr05/final-year-project/documents/main.typ

 fail_log = open("compile_fail.log", "w")
 ```

-Now, we modify our `compile_source` function to write to the log files rather than just printing to the command line.
+Now, we modify our `compileSourceCode` function to write to the log files rather than just printing to the command line.

 ```py
 def compileSourceCode(src_path: Path, bin_path: Path):